UTMediaCAT/mediacat-domain-crawler/README.md

 - n : number of pages to crawl per round for each domain (default is 5)
 - r : the maximum number of rounds
 - pdf : use this parameter if PDFs are to be saved
+- log : custom name for the log file (default is debug.log)

 Some example usages are given below: